ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/ListMap.rst

 Using linked key-value nodes
 -----------------------------

-An alternative which is also very easy to implement, is to modify the implementation of linked lists just slightly.
+An alternative to using an underlying list of key-value pairs, which is also very easy to implement, is to modify the implementation of linked lists just slightly.
+The advantage of this solution is that deletion becomes more efficient.

 Instead of using nodes with just one value, we used key-value nodes.

 .. codeinclude:: ChalmersGU/LinkedMap